 In Philadelphia, the final deadline to apply for the Homestead Exemption is December 1 of each year.
 Early filers should apply by September 13, to see approval reflected on their Real Estate Tax bill for the following year.
 Applicants approved after September 13 date will receive a second bill with an adjusted amount due.

-If you’re applying for a conditional Homestead Exemption in Philadelphia, you must submit:
+If you’re applying for a conditional Homestead Exemption in Philadelphia, you can do it 3 ways:

 You may obtain a copy of the application here or at the Board of Assessment Appeals office or website.
 This application may be used for both the Act 1 homestead program and the Act 50 homestead program if your local municipality has adopted it.
 Only one application needs to be filed for both programs but please note an Act 1 application must be mailed by March 1st and an ACT 50 application must be mailed by December 15th .If you have questions regarding your homestead/farmstead applications please contact the Assessment Office at 610-278-3761, office hours 8:30 a.m. - 4:15 p.m.
 Monday through Friday.